Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 ### Properties
 * `name: String` — name of the column, should be unique within containing dataframe
-* `path: ColumnPath` — path to the column, depends on the way column was retrieved from dataframe
+* `path: ColumnPath` — path to the column, depends on the way column was retrieved from the dataframe
 * `type: KType` — type of elements in the column
-* `hasNulls: Boolean` — flag indicating whether column contains `null` values
+* `hasNulls: Boolean` — flag indicating whether a column contains `null` values
 * `values: Iterable<T>` — column data
 * `size: Int` — number of elements in the column